Sidyma: History

 Plaque from Sidyma's agora, located in the present day village centre.

 The earliest settlement of Sidyma occurred in the iron age.
 Sidyma was mentioned in the 1st century BC by Alexander Polyhistor, and later by Pliny the Elder, Stephanus of Byzantium, the Synecdemus, and the Notitiae Episcopatuum.
 The earliest documentation of the city is from 425 BC, where the city is mentioned as belonging to the Delian League.

 In 334 BC Alexander the Great came to Lycia and captured the Xanthos district, of which Sidyma belonged.
 Later, when the Lycian League was first founded in 169 BC, Sidyma was one of the 23 founding cities.
 During this same period, Sidyma was granted the ability to strike its own currency, of which one coin has been found.
 Within the Roman period Sidyma flourished.
 According to legend, in the 5th century AD the future Byzantine Emperor Marcian, fell ill while on campaign and was cured by the people of Sidyma, later rewarding them for their kindness.
 Another version states that while still a simple soldier, he fell asleep while resting on a hunt near Sidyma, and was found to be sheltered by a large eagle, a presage of his future elevation.

 Extant remains are from the time of the Roman Empire, evidence that the site held a flourishing city.
 While Sidyma was one of the founding cities of the Lycian League, no inscriptions have been discovered there yet.

 Contemporary Sidyma

 Situated on the site of an ancient Lycian city, the contemporary village of Sidyma now occupies the same space, its homes and pathways intricately woven around the historic ruins that have stood for centuries.
 Recognising the significant historical and cultural value of this unique juxtaposition of past and present, the Mulga Conservation Commission, in 2008, declared Sidyma a first-class conservation area, ensuring that the preservation of both the modern village and the ancient ruins would be carried out with the utmost care and diligence for future generations to appreciate.

 The rich history of the region has also led to Sidyma's placement on the Lycian Way, a long distance trail in southwestern Turkey.
 Currently, there are different hiking and trekking routes that go through or start from Sidyma.
-Depending in the route taken, trekkers stay or rest at local pensions, and explore the ruins of Sidya.
+Depending in the route taken, trekkers stay or rest at local pensions, and explore the ruins of Sidyma.